 If you have problems, there are places you can go for assistance.
-Here are some common types of questions and individuals who would be in a position to assist.
+Here are some common types of questions and individuals who would be able to assist.

 Developing and organizing your material - Center for Faculty Development, your mentoring network, Department Chair